Skip to main content

 • model.py – Contains the code that defines your model, including loading the model and running inference.

-• requirements.txt – Lists the Python libraries and dependencies required to run your model.
+• requirements.txt – Lists the Python dependencies required to run your model.

 • config.yaml – Contains model metadata and configuration details necessary for building the Docker image, defining compute resources, and uploading the model to Clarifai.